maxwolf621/Notes/JavaNote/javanotes/GCandCopy.md

 [techiedelight - clone method](https://www.techiedelight.com/clone-method-in-java/)

 ## Shallow Copy (field-by-field copy)
-Shallow Copy llocates a NEW, UNINITIALIZED Object and copy all fields (class' attributes) from the original object in it.
+Shallow Copy locates a NEW, UNINITIALIZED Object and copy all fields (class' attributes) from the original object in it.

 **But if the field is a reference to an object, as it copies the reference, hence referring to the same object as an original object does.**
 > **The referenced objects are shared, so if one object is modified, the change is visible in the other.**